oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 **COMMENT**: In the second answer it mentions the Oracle Cloud Free Tier.

+* NOTICE: *since the LLMs are probabilistic models, you would have slightly different answers*.

-* Conclusion: we can suppose that 10 chunks as TopK similar vector represents a better parameters than the deafult 4.
+* Conclusion: we can suppose that 10 chunks, as TopK similar vector, represents a better parameter than the deafult 4.

-* Play with Temperature to discover how much become reacher in terms of expressions the answers provided.
+* Play with Temperature to discover how much become reacher in terms of expression the answers provided.

-* Follow a question by another like "more" to have the evidence that the history is considered providing the answer in the conversation.
+* Follow a question by another like "more info" to have the evidence that the history is considered providing the answer in the conversation.

-* Clear history, pressing button **Clear**
+* Clear history, pressing button **Clear**.

 ### 2.6.1 OLLAMA test.
-Repeat the tests with local LLMs based on the OLLAMA server and vector store: `TEST1`.
+Repeat the tests with local LLMs based on the OLLAMA server and the vector store: `TEST1`.
 Click on **Reset** button to choose the new vector store table.
 Then choose **llama3.1** in **Chat model** dropdown menu to have the same LLM provider.

 ### 2.7 Testbed
 We are confident that changing some parameters the quality and accuracy of the answers improve.
 But are you sure that on a large scale deployment your setup it's reliable on hundreds or thousands of different questions?
-Testbed helps you to massive test your chatbot, generating for you a Q&A test dataset and automatically try on your current configuration.
+Testbed helps you to massively test your chatbot, generating for you a Q&A test dataset and automatically try on your current chat configuration.
 Let's access to the Testbed from left pane menu:

 ![testbed](./images/tesbed.png)

-#### Generate a Q&A Test dataset
+#### 2.7.1 Generate a Q&A Test dataset
 The platform allows to generate as many questions and answer you desire, based on a single document, that it's part of the knowledge base you have store as vector store with their own embeddings.

-Selecting the proper radio button **Generate Q&A Test Set** you will access to the framework test dataset generation capabilities:
+1. Selecting the proper radio button **Generate Q&A Test Set** you will access to the framework test dataset generation capabilities:

 ![generate](./images/generatenew.png)

-* Upload the document used to create the vector store, getting from this [this link](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf).
+2. Upload the document used to create the vector store, getting from this [this link](https://docs.oracle.com/en/database/oracle/oracle-database/23/tdpjd/get-started-java-development.pdf).

-* Increase the number to be generated to 10 or more.
+3. Increase the number to be generated to 10 or more.
 Take in consideration that the process it's quite long, especially if you will use local LLM for Q&A generation without enough hardware capacity.
 In case of OpenAI remote model, the process it's less affected by increasing the number of Q&As than the private LLM approach.

-* Leave the default option for:
+4. Leave the default option for:
   * Q&A Language Model: **gpt-4o-mini**
   * Q&A Embedding Model: **text-embedding-3-small**

-* Click on **Generate Q&A** button and wait up to the process is over:
+5. Click on **Generate Q&A** button and wait up to the process is over:

   ![patience](./images/patience.png)

-* Update the **Test Set Name**, changing the default one automatically generated, in order to identify more easily later the test dataset for repeated tests on different chatbot configurations.
+6. Update the **Test Set Name**, changing the default one automatically generated, in order to identify more easily later the test dataset for repeated tests on different chatbot configurations.
 For example, from:

   ![default_test_set](./images/default_test_set.png)